Healthy Living

 It's a good idea to have a conversation with your partner to make sure that both of you are comfortable with the birth control method you choose.
 Be sure to talk about getting tested for STIs and how you can stay safe.

 Be sure you understand what you need to do to prevent an unplanned pregnancy or protect yourself from STIs.
-And check that your partner understands, too — when you both know how a birth control method works, it’s easier to use it correctly.
-If you have questions, talk to a doctor or pharmacist.
+It may help to talk with your partner about the birth control method, too.
+When you both know how a birth control method works, it’s easier to use it correctly.
+If you have questions, talk to a doctor, nurse, or pharmacist.

 Have a backup plan.